 Both options enable you to borrow a lump sum which you then repay in fixed monthly instalments over a set term, but there are some key differences between the two.

-A secured loan lets you borrow a much larger sum of money – usually upwards of £25,000 – and you can repay it over a much longer term of up to around 25 years.
+A secured loan lets you borrow a much larger sum of money – usually upwards of £25,000 – and you can repay it over a much longer term.
 Secured loans can be easier to get accepted for compared to unsecured loans, and interest rates tend to be lower.
-But the big drawback is that you’ll need to secure the amount you borrow against an asset – usually your home.
-This means that the lender has the right to take possession of the asset if you are unable to keep up with your loan repayments.
-For this reason, secured loans need to be considered with care, and it’s best to seek professional advice before applying for one.

-A HELOC enables you to access the equity that you’ve built up in your home.
-The loan is secured against your property and the funds are received as a line of credit.
-This means that rather than borrowing a lump sum, as you would with a standard debt consolidation loan, you can tap into this line of credit as and when you need to, up to the agreed limit.
+A HELOC is also secured against your property but the funds are received as a line of credit.
+This means that rather than borrowing a lump sum, as you would with a homeowner loan, you can tap into this line of credit as and when you need to, up to the agreed limit.

-You’ll have a flexible period, during which you can draw on your funds, repay them, and then redraw.
+You’ll have a flexible period, during which you can draw on your funds, repay, and redraw.
 You’ll need to pay back the amount you’ve borrowed, plus interest, during the repayment period.

 One of the biggest advantages of using a HELOC is the flexibility it offers.
-You can use the amount drawn to pay off your existing debts and you’ll only pay interest on the amount you borrow – unlike many other forms of borrowing, where you’ll pay interest on the full amount.
+You can use the amount drawn to pay off your existing debts and you’ll only pay interest on the amount you borrow.
 Should you need to borrow more than you originally expected, you can draw additional funds (as long as this is within your credit limit), rather than take out a brand-new loan.

-The Selina Advance HELOC offers funds from £25,000 up to £1 million, depending on the equity you’ve built up in your home.
-Remember that if you are thinking of using the Selina Advance HELOC to consolidate existing loans, you should be aware that you may be extending the term of your debt and increasing the total amount of interest you repay.
+The Selina HELOC offers funds from £25,000 up to £1 million, depending on the equity you’ve built up in your home.
+If you are thinking of using the Selina HELOC to consolidate existing loans, you should be aware that you may be extending the term of your debt and increasing the total amount of interest you repay.

 To get accepted for the competitive interest rates with any type of loan you will need an excellent credit history.
 If your credit score is poor, your loan application could be rejected outright, or you might be offered a lower borrowing amount at a higher rate of interest.

-To be eligible for a Selina Advance HELOC you will need to be a homeowner and be on the title deeds of the property.
+To be eligible for a Homeowner Loan or a HELOC from Selina, you will need to be a homeowner and be on the title deeds of the property.
 In addition, you need to be a UK resident, meet minimum income requirements and have a good credit history.

 Consolidating unsecured debts with secured lending may increase the amount repaid overall.
 Your home may be repossessed if you do not keep up repayments.